110-kenichi/mame/README.md

 12. SPFM

-   You can use real sound chip instead of emulation chip.
+   You can use a real sound chip instead of software emulation chip.
-   Currently supported chip is YM2151 and YM2608 on SPFM.
+   Currently supported chips are YM2151 and YM2608 on SPFM.
+   Before using the SPFM, you must setup SCCI by using the scciconfig.exe.

 *** Known issues and limitations ***